-Driving Drug Competition To Lower Cost
+Driving Drug Competition to Lower Cost

+In the U.S. pharmaceutical market, drug manufacturers can—and do—increase prices to what the market will bear for drugs that have no competition, and charge lower prices for drugs where there is robust competition.
 PBMs like Express Scripts are more effective in negotiating discounts when there is greater competition among prescription drugs.
 In the biosimilar landscape for example, biologics have little direct competition, largely due to patent litigation with biosimilar manufacturers.
-Having multiple competing products – whether another branded drug, multiple generics or a biosimilar – with equivalent patient benefits on the market allows PBMs to drive drug manufacturers to compete and provide patients and plan sponsors with access to lower cost drugs.
+Having multiple competing products—whether another branded drug, multiple generics or a biosimilar—with equivalent patient benefits on the market allows PBMs to drive drug manufacturers to compete and provide patients and plan sponsors with access to lower cost drugs.

 PBMs drive drug competition by: